Keeping it above board

 If you are moving out of your property, you must tell us 2 working days in advance so we can prepare a final invoice(s) for that property.

 9.4.
-Tell us if you want electricity supply suspended:
+Tell us if you want electricity supply disconnected:

-If you want the electricity supply to a property suspended temporarily or permanently, you must tell us 10 working days in advance.
+If you want the electricity supply to a property disconnected temporarily or permanently, you must tell us 10 working days in advance.
 You may incur a charge for disconnection or reconnection when you ask us to do either of these things, or if we have had to disconnect.